dreamcatcher-tech/network/Inbox/2025-03-28 1945 how to store the head hash.md

 `did:artifact:repoPubKey/objects`
 `did:artifact:repoPubKey/HEAD`

-This will give us no db reliance except for
+This will give us no db reliance except for objects, and the HEAD